-Unit no. Unit title Contents Credit point I Concept and Philosophy of HRM Meaning and Concept of HRM and Personnel Management Nature and scope of HRM.
-Need and objectives Structure of HR department Functions of HRM -Managerial and Operative Role of HR manager.
-1 II Acquisition and Absorption Meaning and definition of Human Resource Planning Recruitment and Selection.
-Sources of Recruitment and process of Selection, Induction, training and Placement.
-1 III Training and development Meaning, importance, needs, and objectives and benefits of training, overview of training methods, types of training, Induction, training and Placement 1
+Unit no. Unit title Contents Credit point I Concept and Philosophy of HRM Meaning and concept of Human Resource Management (HRM) and Personnel Management (PM).
+Nature and scope of HRM.
+Need and objectives of HRM.
+Structure of HR department.
+Functions of HRM -Managerial and Operative.
+Role of HR manager.
+1 II Acquisition and Absorption Meaning and definition of Human Resource Planning (HRP).
+Recruitment and selection.
+Sources of recruitment and processes of selection.
+1 III Training and Development Training: meaning, importance, needs, objectives and benefits.
+Overview of training methods.
+Types of training.
+Induction, training and placement.
+1 IV Maintenance and Retention Worker's Participation in Management (WPM).
+Performance Management and Appraisal.
+Concept of discipline and disciplinary action.
+Concept and sources of grievances.
+1